Doctor insights on:

 - How does coronary heart disease affect the cardiovasculas system?

-- How does disease affect the organ system?
+- How does alcohol and tobacco affect your circulatory system?

 - How smoking affects the circulatory system?

 - Talk to a cardiologist online